SpinStabilized/spinstabilized.github.io/_pages/about.markdown

 and a masters of engineering in systems engineering from the University of Maryland.
 With a solid foundation in software, Brian was initially exposed to more advanced topics in hardware while working on the Hubble Space Telescope Project.
-Brian has now been at NASA for over 20 years with multiple missions successfully in operation.
+Brian spent 24 years at NASA working across multiple missions now successfully in operation.
+He recently transitioned from NASA to the Johns Hopkins Applied Physics Lab.

+Brian is becoming more and more involved with the Amateur Radio community and is now Vice President of the APL Amateur Radio Club, [W3APL](https://www.qrz.com/db/W3APL).

 Brian has also written for the _GeekDad_ blog, was the technical editor for _Hacking the Raspberry Pi_, and author of the _Beaglebone Black Primer_.
 Brian lives in Maryland with his beautiful wife and two awesome kids.

 ## Publications